khaledsaoud15/sneaker_shop_full_stack/README.md

 ## Description

-Sneaker Shop is a full-stack web application designed to provide a seamless shopping experience for sneaker enthusiasts.
+Latto Shop is a full-stack web application designed to provide a seamless shopping experience for clothes enthusiasts.
 The project includes a modern frontend interface and a robust backend API to handle user authentication, product management, and order processing.

 ## Table of Contents